- Having your browser open straight into the last session can be useful for a number of reasons.

-This constraint is designed so that regular users can’t change it on their own, so they are forced to start Internet Explorer from the previous session.
+This should restrict all users on the same PC, so that they can’t change the settings on their own, and start Internet Explorer from the previous session.

-- In Windows 8 or newer Windows 10 versions, you need to press Windows Key + R, type gpedit.msc in Run dialog box and hit Enter to open the Local Group Policy Editor.
+- Press Windows Key + R, type gpedit.msc in the Run dialog box and hit Enter to open the Local Group Policy Editor.

-- Press Windows Key + R, type put regedit in Run dialog box and hit Enter to open the Registry Editor.
+- Press Windows Key + R, type put regedit in the dialog box and hit Enter to open the Registry Editor.

 - In Registry Editor in the left pane go to: